MCV-Software/socializer/doc/manual.md

 The graphical user interface of Socializer consists of a window containing:

 * a menu bar accomodating five menus (application, Me, buffer, player and help),
-* One tree view,
+* One tree view, where you can press the menu key or right mouse click to display a context menu which contains actions you can apply in the selected buffer,
-* One list of items
+* One list of items, which also accepts the menu key to display actions available for the selected item,
 * Some buttons, depending which is the focused buffer.

 The actions that are available for every item will be described later.